storj/storj/docs/design/storage-node-deployment-windows-home.md

 ## Goals

+To deploy the automatic updates we need to handle the following cases that docker handles.
+Docker is not supported on windows home so we will ensure an automatic update system is built into the Storage nodes.
+We also need to ensure that it plays nicely with all the common anti-viruses and firewalls.

 Docker is being used for:

 * Automatic Updates (with watchtower)
 * Restarting on crash
 * Logging (kind of)

-To deploy the automatic updates we need to handle these cases.

-Docker is not supported on windows home so we will ensure an automatic update system is built into the Storage nodes.
-We also need to ensure that it plays nicely with all the common anti-viruses and firewalls.

 ## Services

-* Installer (msi)
+* Installer
+    * Must be run with admin privileges.
-    * Installs automatic updater binary and error gui application
+    * Installs the automatic updater binary and error gui application. (msi)
     * Sets up automatic updater as a windows Service with sufficient privileges.
 * Automatic Updater (binary)
-    * Downloads storage node binary, Sets up storage node, and runs the watchdog process
+    * Downloads storage node binary, Sets up storage node, and runs the watchdog process.
-    * If storage node has not been setup we don't want to try to run the storage node.
+    * Doesn't start the storage node if storage node has not created a valid config.
     * Send error reports to satellite.
-    * Writes update related errors to log file
+    * Writes update related errors to log file.
     * Watchdog process
-    * monitors storage node
+        * Monitors storage node by periodically sending messages to pulse endpoint on storage node and waiting for responses.
-    * restarts the storage node if a crash is detected
+        * Restarts the storage node if a crash/unresponsiveness is detected.
 * Storage Node (binary)
-    * shares drive with satellite network.
+    * Shares drive with satellite network.
     * Writes storage node operation related errors to log file
 * Error gui application
-    * shows errors from log file
+    * Shows errors from log file
-    * notifies user of service errors.
+    * Notifies user of service errors.
-    * saves last reported error timestamp to a file for knowing if there are unread errors.
+    * Saves last reported error timestamp to a file for knowing if there are unread errors.

-### Automatic Updates
+## Handling failures in Automatic Updates

-Finding out the minimum version and latest stable.

 General
 * Windows firewall and other 3rd party firewalls can block storage node operations.